alanb1501/balasuar.github.com/source/_posts/2013-02-19-how-to-land-a-job-working-with-me.markdown

 Undoubtedly, a candidate might make a mistake when writing up a solution.
 I use that as an opportunity to talk about error handling and testing.
 If the candidate is really good, it's often that they didn't cover for cases like bad inputs, but more often than not there is a logic error.
 We'll walk through testing the program and debugging and fixing errors.
 Since we're on a white board, the debugging process is slower, but the idea is to see how quickly they pick up on issues.

 ##### Protip: Run a few examples through your code
+It looks good to me, if you take an opportunity to test your solution out.

 #### Design, Collaboration, and Leadership